-Enslaved African Americans left behind a legacy of breathtakingly beautiful music.
-They soothe, inspire, break down walls, protest indignities, preach the gospel, teach us how to pray, and show us the path of righteousness.
-This Sunday, please bring your own special offering so that we may start on this journey toward justice and healing together – so that we too may join the chorus of believers singing for a better day.
+Enslaved Africans and African Americans left behind a legacy of breathtakingly beautiful music.
+They soothe, inspire, break down walls, protest indignities, preach the gospel, show us how to pray, and lead us in the path of righteousness.

 Read a blog post from Minister of Music Susan DeSelms, October 28, 2021

 Read the sermon transcript or listen to the audio recording or watch the full worship recording or just the sermon on our YouTube channel from October 31, 2021.